-In this blog post, we use examples of suspicious credit card transactions and insider trading analysis to demonstrate how timeline visualization is an effective way to fight fraud.
+In this blog post, we use examples of suspicious credit card transactions and insider trading detection to demonstrate how timeline visualization is an effective way to fight fraud.

 Investigating when connections were made, evolved or broken is key to link analysis.
 Hundreds of organizations already use our link analysis toolkits to build interactive network visualizations, relying on our powerful time bar feature to filter and summarize time-based data.